 RoHS 2 Directive Compliance

-PSI Urethanes, Inc. certifies that our materials and our products are fully in compliance with the requirements of European Union RoHS 2 Directive 2011/65/EU.
+PSI Urethanes, Inc. certifies that our materials and our products are fully in compliance with the requirements of the European Union RoHS 2 Directive 2011/65/EU.

 **EU Directive 2011/65/EU (Restriction of the Use of Certain Hazardous Substances in Electronic and Electrical Equipment) aims to prevent hazardous substances from entering the production process and thereby keep them out of the waste stream.
 The regulations are known as RoHS 2 because they replace earlier RoHS regulations that came into force in 2002.
 RoHS 2 introduces CE marking for electrical and electronic equipment for the first time.
 It also requires manufacturers to prepare an EU declaration of conformity (DoC) demonstrating that they have complied with all their legal obligations.
 The materials that are banned under RoHs are lead (Pb), mercury (Hg), cadmium (Cd), hexavalent chromium (CrVI), polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), and four different phthalates (DEHP, BBP, BBP, DIBP). **